Photo by L Wölfel

-Cormorants have been shot since the early- or mid-1990s in Denmark (2,400-5,100 annually), Germany (1,500-2,500 in Mecklenburg-Western Pomerania and Schleswig-Holstein), and Sweden (2,000-9,000).
+Cormorants have been shot since the early or mid-1990s in Denmark (1,900-5,200 annually), Germany (1,500-2,500 in Mecklenburg-Western Pomerania and Schleswig-Holstein), and Sweden (2,000-9,000).
 In Estonia, shooting of Cormorants was started in 1997, but the bag remained low in all years, reaching a maximum of 707 in 2009.
-In Latvia, shooting licences have been issued in 2012 for Nagli fish ponds.
+In Latvia, shooting licenses have been issued in 2012 for Nagli fish ponds.
 In Lithuania, in 2005 the Minister for the Environment issued a legal decree which forms the legal basis for licenses for shooting of Cormorants.
-In Finland, the government of Åland adopted guidelines for granting permissions to shot Cormorants in order to reduce damage to fisheries.
-The ELY Centre also gave special licenses to shoot Great Cormorants in a few fishing areas in south-western Finland during the autumn hunting seasons in 2010-2012.
-In the 2010-2011 seasons, licenses were issued to shoot 930 Great Cormorants in total, although only 204 Great Cormorants were shot.
-In 2012 licenses were issued for only 60 Great Cormorants, but none were shot.
-From hunting samples obtained during 2010-2011 it was found that ca. 60 % of birds shot were of the nominate sub-species (P. c. carbo), apparently originating from northern Norway (Rusanen et al. 2012).
+In Finland, the provincial government of Åland adopted guidelines for granting permissions to shoot Cormorants in order to reduce damage to fisheries.
+During the hunting seasons 2008-2014, 3,790 Cormorants were shot, 87 % of them in August-September.
+In continental Finland the ELY Centre has given special licenses to shoot Great Cormorants in a few fishing areas in south-western and western Finland during the autumn hunting seasons of waterfowl since 2010.
+During the years 2010-2012, licenses were issued to shoot 990 Great Cormorants in total, but only 204 Great Cormorants were shot.
+Since then the numbers of shot Cormorants has remained moderate, e.g. 10 shot birds during the autumn seasons 2015-2017, while permissions were granted for 700 birds.
+From hunting samples obtained during 2010-2011 it was found that ca. 60 % of birds shot were of the nominate subspecies (P. c. carbo), apparently originating from northern Norway (Rusanen et al. 2012).

 The total number of Cormorants shot in the Baltic Sea area is in the range of 10,000-20,000 birds annually and should not affect significantly the population development.